 We also plan to talk about some of the practical issues faced in our sector like how to cope with the huge increase in multimedia storage and what types of retention, re-use and management policies and practices can be put in place to avoid data storage becoming a costly headache in the future.

 Finally we are going to talk about podcasting, arguably one of the rising stars in the educational multimedia firmament.
-Join experts like Alexandra Mihai from the Institute for European Studies in VUB in Belgium and the podcasting teams at the Saxion Video-Unit, Saxion University of Applied Sciences in the Netherlands and LIMEL, in KU Leuven in Belgium as they share their tips and suggestions for creating really effective podcasts for learning.
+Join experts like Alexandra Mihai from Maastricht University, in the Netherlands, Giselinde Kuipers, from the Center for Sociological Research, in KU Leuven, Belgium and the podcasting team of Jantine te molder, Tim Dalhoeven & Dennis Broekhof from the Saxion Video-Unit, Saxion University of Applied Sciences in the Netherlands as they share their tips and suggestions for creating really effective podcasts for learning.
 Check out the full programme here.

 The spring edition of Media & Learning Online is a must-attend event for anyone keen to maximise their use of media in higher education now and in the future.
 Learn from our experts, share your experiences and extend your network, all from the comfort of your own desktop.
 Registration for members of the Media & Learning Association is free, while non-members just need to pay a booking fee.
 Register here.